The Swedish Ministry for Foreign Affairs at Gustav Adolfs torg.

 The guidelines also describe how the authority should assist the government, which organizations the authority should co-operate with and how the authority should organize its work in partner countries.

-Sweden has an Aid Policy Framework that sets out the direction of Swedish aid.
-The aid policy framework is a central document in Sweden's aid policy and forms the point of departure for the Government's management of Swedish aid.
+Sweden has a policy framework for development cooperation and humanitarian aid that sets out the direction of Swedish aid.
+The policy framework is a central document in Sweden's aid policy and forms the point of departure for the Government's management of Swedish aid.

 The government’s annual letter of appropriation sets out the objectives Sida should achieve in its work and how much money the authority is allocated.